MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/provisioning-talent.md

 After you've created an LCS project, you can provision Talent into an environment.

 1. In your LCS project, select the **Talent App Management** tile.
 2. Talent is always provisioned into a Microsoft PowerApps environment, to enable PowerApps integration and extensibility.
 Read the “Selecting a PowerApps environment” section of this topic before you continue.
+If you don't already have a PowerApps environment, select Manage environments in LCS or navigateto the PowerApps Admin center.
+Then follow the steps to [Create a PowerApps environment](https://docs.microsoft.com/en-us/powerapps/administrator/create-environment)

     > [!NOTE]
     > To view existing environments or create new environments, the tenant admin who provisions Talent must be assigned to the PowerApps P2 license.
 If your organization doesn't have a PowerApps P2 license, you can get one from your CSP or from the [PowerApps pricing page](https://powerapps.microsoft.com/en-us/pricing/).